PPL-IIITA/ppl-assignment-kunalgupta41/README.md

 # GETTING STARTED

+Project was made and tested in Ubuntu 16.10.
+C++11 Complier or above required.
-The Project was built in: BOSS GNU/Linux 6 (anoop) 64-bit The Project was built using: Sublime Text 3.
+The Project was built using: Sublime Text 3.
 The Documentation was made using Doxygen and Latex.
-The class Diagrams were made using StarUML.
+The class Diagrams were made using StarUML and Visual Paradigm.

 # PREREQUISITES

 g++ Compiler.
 BUILDING AND RUNNING

+# VALUES

+Number of boys,girls and gifts taken are 80,60 and 100 respectively.
+Nothing is inputted from the console.
+The value of K (if required) is taken through rand() function.

 # QUESTION 1